liwenCHEN20/AudioProcessing/README.md

 To execute the script after the training and testing files are placed, type the following line in the terminal:

-- python trainAndTest.py modelName midtermWindo> midtermStep
+- python trainAndTest.py modelName midtermWindow midtermStep

 modelName is the name of the machine learning method which can only be the following: